 Just because a huge reception isn’t your thing, doesn’t mean you have to opt out of these wedding traditions.

 Why not make a grand entrance?
 While not all elopements have aisles, there’s no reason you cannot arrive to your all-time favorite song or walk down a designated aisle.
-National parks do not allow flower petals, rice, leaves, confetti, etc. for an aisle or to toss afterwards, BUT that iconic walk down the aisle can still be yours.
+National parks do not allow flower petals, rice, leaves, confetti, etc. for an aisle or to toss afterwards.
+However, that iconic walk down the aisle can still be yours.
 Figuring out how to use an untraditional space is part of the fun!
 That goes for the escort too.
 Dad, a close family member, mom, or friend, can still take your arm and walk you down to the altar.

-First looks are a relatively new tradition on the wedding timeline, and they are finding their way into elopements as well.
+First looks are a relatively new tradition on the micro wedding timeline, and they are finding their way into elopements as well.
 Many couples who elope also hire us to capture the day and make a first look part of the itinerary.
 Like a traditional wedding, couples collaborate with us to find a photogenic location for their initial meeting on the big day.
 For elopements, this can be rather dramatic given such destinations as national parks, cliffsides, and beaches that are a better fit for a small group than a classic wedding.

 Cheers to you newlyweds – you did it! – with a bottle of bubbly.
 We always bring along a special bottle of Champagne for our elopement couples to get the party started, even if you’re keeping the celebration quiet.
 We always check the restrictions of alcohol restrictions in national parks.
 If the park or location doesn’t allow alcohol, we always go to a nearby bar or restaurant for the toast.
 We always plan a space ahead of time so you can remain carefree and enjoy the experience on the day-of.